 On the Marketplace

 If you are shopping on the Marketplace, most gold- and platinum-tier plans will offer separate deductibles.
-In 2016, 57 percent of gold plans and 73 percent of platinum plans offered separate deductibles.
-That year, the average separate deductible for each metal tier was:
+In 2018, 56 percent of gold plans and 58 percent of platinum plans offered separate deductibles.
+For example, the separate deductible for each metal tier in 2016 was:

 - Bronze: $404